 • During attacks, stay calm and soothe your child.
 This may help your child relax and breathe more easily.

 • Don't underestimate or overestimate how bad your child's asthma is.
 It is often hard to know how much breathing difficulty a baby or small child is having.
-Seek medical care early for babies and small children who have asthma symptoms.
+Seek medical care right away for babies and small children who have asthma symptoms.

 Related Information